 We want your volunteer experience to be a rewarding one and have created a number of resources to help you plan your volunteer time, connect with other volunteers and develop your knowledge of animal welfare.

 - Volunteer Orientation: Refresh your memory by watching our virtual volunteer orientation.

 - Animal Handling Training: Attend an upcoming Animal Handling Training for a review of our approach and handling philosophy.

-- Volunteer Handbook: Read the Volunteer Handbook for detailed information about volunteer programs, policies, and additional information about The Anti-Cruelty Society.
+- Volunteer Handbook: Read our Volunteer Handbook 2018 for detailed information about volunteer programs, policies, and additional information about The Anti-Cruelty Society.

 Scheduling & Logging Volunteer Hours

 To access the Better Impact portal, click here.

 For help on how to navigate your profile, schedule shifts and log hours, click here.